ViviQD/ViviComm/README.md

 ## Backend Technologies

-The backend of ViviQD Chat is built using a modern and scalable tech stack to ensure reliability and performance.
+The backend of ViviComm Lite is built using a modern and scalable tech stack to ensure reliability and performance.
 Our current backend technologies include:

 - **Spring Boot** – for building the core application logic and API.
 - **Spring Security** – for handling authentication and authorization.